martinnirtl/dockma/README.md

 ![Dockma envs list command GIF](https://raw.githubusercontent.com/martinnirtl/dockma/master/assets/gifs/dockma_envs_list.gif)

-Now let's say you want to add a small feature to the `middleware-service` (see nodejs-project _examples/middleware-service_).
+Now let's say you want to add a small feature to the [middleware-service](https://github.com/martinnirtl/dockma/tree/master/examples/middleware-service).
 You would run the `middleware-service` locally with `npm run dev`.
 Rest of your services would be running in docker:

 // dockma up